NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 medical centres (not your own medical issues) please email the coordinator at <medical@ncbs.res.in>.
-For any assistance or clarification relating to medical insurance, interaction with hospitals etc. please contact the Establishment Section x6335, <adminhelp@ncbs.res.in>.
+For any assistance or clarification relating to medical insurance, interaction with hospitals etc. please contact the Establishment Section Ext: 6335, <adminhelp@ncbs.res.in>.

 # Sports Complex